 Indeed, the PreAction Protocols urge the parties to do precisely that.
 But it is foolish to mediate too early, before the parties’ positions have been clarified.

-So in practice, lawyers and their clients should keep mediation in mind throughout the litigation process, and should seriously consider it as soon as the issues are becoming clear.
+So in practice, lawyers and their clients must keep mediation in mind throughout the litigation process, and should seriously consider it as soon as the issues are becoming clear.

 With PreAction Protocols, that is usually when the Letter before Claim is issued and the Letter of Response is returned.